brian-team/brian2modelfitting/README.md

 Installation
 ------------
-Module can be install with pypi:
+Module can be installed with pypi:
 ```
 pip install brian2modelfitting
 ```